nuxt/content/docs/content/en/advanced.md

 </base-alert>

-In case you want to listen to the event do something more, you can listen on `content:update` event on client-side using `$nuxt.$on('content:update')`:
+In case you want to listen to the event to do something more, you can listen on `content:update` event on client-side using `$nuxt.$on('content:update')`:

 ```js{}[plugins/update.client.js
 export default function ({ store }) {